What Does a Mortgage Broker Need to Know: Key Questions to Ask

 Gathering all the appropriate paperwork for your mortgage application sets a solid foundation.
 Next, maximising your chances of approval is imperative.
 We recommend reviewing your credit report at the early stage of the process.

 This lets you fix inaccuracies and comprehend how lenders perceive your financial wellness.
-A commendable credit score could provide access to superior first mortgage rates and offers.
+A commendable credit score could provide access to superior mortgage rates and offers.

 Maintaining an uninterrupted job and saving for a more substantial deposit notably increase your chances.
 Lenders interpret job stability as a sign of consistent income, which is vital for loan repayment.